-At present, the Group's New Energy Vehicle Segment is progressing steadily on track with its planned goals.
-In the future, the Group will make every effort to promote the mass production and delivery of Hengchi 5.
-The Group will continue to strengthen R&D investment and consolidate R&D foundation.
+In the field of R&D, the Group will continue to strengthen R&D investment and consolidate R&D foundation.
 While accelerating the R&D of core technologies to lead the technology innovation and development of smart electric vehicles, the Group will also stay focused on the R&D of new models, so as to provide users with more forward-looking smart electric vehicle products integrating technological aesthetics.
-In the meantime, the Group will accelerate the progress of the Tianjin manufacturing base towards reaching its planned production capacity.